-The trail from the Tauherenikau's mid-valley bridge to the Cone Hut vicinity is well defined and should pose no problems as it passes through sections of enjoyable forest.
-From Tutuwai flats it follows over grassy flats and bush terraces until forced across a brief rough sidle about 40 minutes above Tutuwai.
+From Tutuwai flats the trail follows over grassy flats and bush terraces; about 40 minutes above Tutuwai it crosses an old slip.
 At the head of the next grass flats (good camping) the trail climbs a little inside the bush-edge to reach Cone Hut in 4 minutes – less than an hour from Tutuwai.
-Cone Hut, rebuilt in 1989 in the pioneer style of totara slabs and earth floor, sleeps eight or so on a hardwood bench and an adventurous one or two on the flying bunk.
-Water is from the stream behind the hut.
+Cone Hut, rebuilt in 1989 in the pioneer style of totara slabs, sleeps eight or so on a bench and an adventurous one or two on the flying bunk.
+Water is from the stream behind the hut. [revised October 2017]

 A little under 2 hours from hut to Reeves.

 Up: The trail to Reeves starts from behind the woodshed at Tutuwai and presents no difficulties other than grade.
-Forty-five minutes from the hut and joining from the L is the formation of the old pack-horse track that climbs from Reeves Stream.
+Forty-five minutes from the hut and joining from the L is the ill-defined packhorse track that climbs the spur from Reeves Stream.
 About halfway to the top, this is a good spot for a breather.
-From this junction the trail formation is wider and in 10 minutes you enter the Reeves burn, now regenerating.
-The pack-horse track and the Reeves burn are both relics of the short-lived Greytown-Otaki Tourist Club.
-Right at bush-edge, the scrub may be a little tight and in heavy snow the track may be difficult to follow.
+From this junction the trail is gentler and in 10 minutes you enter the Reeves burn, still slowly regenerating.
+The packhorse track and the Reeves burn are both relics of the short-lived Greytown-Otaki Tourist Club.
+In heavy snow the track through the scrub may be difficult to follow.

-Down: From the top of Reeves, the first 15 minutes are through open scrub until just by the junction of the Tauherenikau 889 spur.
-A short patch of tight scrub follows, giving way to regenerating bush.
-Ten minutes down from the first of the mature bush, and at the end of a level portion of ridge, the old pack-horse trail (now abandoned) forks R to the Reeves Stream junction.
-The trail from this junction (45 minutes from Reeves) to Tutuwai Hut is straightforward and well padded – another 45 minutes.
+Down: From the top of Reeves, the track for the first 15 minutes follows the main ridge through open scrub and then drops down the spur coming up from the Tauherenikau over .646; the scrub soon gives way to regenerating bush.
+Ten minutes down from the first of the mature bush, and at the end of a level portion of the spur, the old packhorse trail (now abandoned) forks R to the mouth of Reeves Stream.
+The trail from this junction (45 minutes from Reeves) to Tutuwai Hut is straightforward and well padded – another 45 minutes. [revised October 2017]

 Tutuwai Stream may be crossed in the bush, or the grass flats below the hut can be followed to where a flood channel is crossed near some large boulders.
 Pick up the trail again on the bushed terrace-edge.
 Twenty minutes below Tutuwai, the track descends through manuka to the river edge and a large active slip soon presents on the L. Pick a route around the slip to regain the track on the bush terrace below it.
 Sometimes there is no stable track over this section.
 From this terrace the bridge is reached in 5 minutes – 40 minutes from Tutuwai. [ed.
 Once again this section needs re writing to account for new trail and bridge configuration.]